anydotcrypto/docs.any.sender/docs/echoWalkthrough/README.md

 ## First run - not enough balance.

-Having completed the setup lets start by running the echoRecipe.
+Having completed the setup lets start by running the `echo` script.
 Users need to have balance with any.sender, which your user account does not yet.
 We expect the echo script to fail at this point, so let's verify this by running it.
 You'll need your key details and the json rpc url, and to choose a message to send to the echo echo contract eg "Hiyo echo!".

-The echo recipe command accepts one of `--privKey`, `--mnemonic` or the `--keyfile --password` options for authenticating the user account.
+The echo command accepts one of `--privKey`, `--mnemonic` or the `--keyfile --password` options for authenticating the user account.
 It also requires the `--jsonRpc` to be set, along with a `--msg` of your choice.
 ```
-node echoRecipe.js --jsonRpc=<value> --privKey=<value> --msg=<value>
+node echo.js --jsonRpc=<value> --privKey=<value> --msg=<value>
 ```
 example with dummy variables:
 ```
-node echoRecipe.js --jsonRpc=--jsonRpc=https://ropsten.infura.io/v3/268eda053b2a35cb846ee997fb879282 --privKey=0x9a7a70558b7e16e9874eaa35b51aa388b9a32e13607b38f5f4f53926ab1aff8b --msg="Hi from anydot!"
+node echo.js --jsonRpc=--jsonRpc=https://ropsten.infura.io/v3/268eda053b2a35cb846ee997fb879282 --privKey=0x9a7a70558b7e16e9874eaa35b51aa388b9a32e13607b38f5f4f53926ab1aff8b --msg="Hi from anydot!"
 ```

-Execute the command!
-You should receive the following message:
+Execute the command - you should receive the following message:
 ```
 Not enough balance.
 Balance is: 0 wei.
 ```